mafudge/ist356/syllabus.md

 #### Accounts

 - We will use Github classroom for assignment submission.
-TODO
+You must create a Github account and then join the classroom, here: [https://classroom.github.com/a/3sqwAo8U](https://classroom.github.com/a/3sqwAo8U)

 ## Course Requirements and Expectations